Upgrade of the PandaX-4T online data quality monitoring system and perspectives for future multi-tons PandaX upgrades: The data quality monitoring system

 \subsection{Plots generator}

 For each selected raw data file, the online data processing system generates three output files, containing hit, signal, and event level information, respectively.
+A hit corresponds to a pulse in the raw waveform of a PMT, containing information about detected photons.
+A signal is a grouping of hits from multiple PMTs with similar timing.
+An event consists of signals occurring within a specific time window, potentially originating from the same physical interaction~\cite{Zhou:2023vmz}.
 Once the processing of a data file is completed, the plots generator is notified through the message queue.
 The multi-threaded plots generator operates with one thread dedicated to receiving messages and placing them into an internal data structure, which is a mapping between run numbers and the list of corresponding file numbers.
 Upon the arrival of a message for a new run, a dedicated thread is assigned to generate data quality plots for that particular run.
 The thread analyzes the output files in the order specified in the corresponding file number lists.
 Once all the related files have been analyzed, the file number is removed from the list, and the files are subsequently removed from storage.
 The thread is recycled for a new run when the file list remains empty for a minimum of one hour.

 Presently, more than 50 distributions about data quality variables are derived from the processed data.
 From the files containing hit level information, variables such as hit rate, noise-to-signal pulse ratio, stability of channel baseline, and hit areas are extracted.
 The status of PMTs is monitored using the collected charges of each PMT based on the signal data.
 Additionally, the rate of small $S1$ signals and sparking signals is monitored to aid identifying potential detector malfunctions.
 Various signal properties are collected for distribution analysis.
 At the event level, the lightened PMTs of events with single $S1$ or single $S2$ signals are monitored, along with other types of special events.
 For the ``good'' events that consist of one major $S1$ followed by one major $S2$, the top-bottom asymmetry of the $S1$ signal and the time separation between S1 and S2 signal serve as references for evaluating the detector status.
 Several variables, such as the rates of radon events and low energy electron recoil events, and the electron lifetime are calculated.